“There’s nothing like it,” says Brian Freeman. “When you see one cruise by, the hardest part is controlling your emotions and making the right cast.”

 When it comes to fishing cobia, 68 degrees is the magic water temperature, particularly between April and June.
 If there’s one fly pattern you want, it’s a flashtail whistler that Freeman picks up from Bay Street Outfitters in downtown Beaufort.
 They’ll also chase shrimp patterns or flashy purple flies that are stripped aggressively.
 “Cobia aren’t picky, so focus on presentation,” says Freeman.

-On Friday, May 18, Freeman and his team will be hosting a cobia tournament for owners and guests.
+Each May, Freeman and his team host a cobia tournament for owners and guests.
 Beyond cobia, Brays Island offers a variety of experiences from hunting shark teeth to red fishing and bass fishing.
-To learn more, visit our fishing & boating page.